 In addition, the Performance Standards contained within Article 25 of Chapter 15 of the Fresno Municipal Code, commencing at Section 15-2506, apply to noise sources resulting from and relating to new development or the expansion of a use or activity.
 Table 15-2506-B & C represent maximum allowable noise exposure from transportation-related (vehicles, aircraft & trains) noise sources and land use compatibility for new development proposed near transportation noise sources.
-The project analyzed does not propose any noise sensitive land uses identified within the respective tables and therefore no noise attenuation measures will be required.
+The project for purposes of this analysis is limited to the amendment of text contained within the Fresno Municipal Code related to the use of aircraft on City streets and the vacation of portions of existing public rights-of-way for those same City streets.
+The project does not include proposed construction activities or development operations.
+Therefore no noise attenuation measures will be required.

-Furthermore, noise-sensitive land uses are generally not permitted in the CH (Commercial-Highway and Auto) zone district.
-Any new or expanded development of noise-sensitive uses permissible in the CH zone district (i.e., caretaker residences, public park and recreation facilities, banquet halls, hotels or motels) which may be proposed with future development will require preparation of an acoustical study and incorporation of any noise attenuation measures deemed necessary to ensure that noise standards are not exceeded.
+Furthermore, certain noise-sensitive land uses are will not permitted in the CC (Commercial-Community) zone district assigned to adjacent lands.
+Any new or expanded development of noise-sensitive uses permissible in the CC zone district which may be proposed with future development will require preparation of an acoustical study and incorporation of any noise attenuation measures deemed necessary to ensure that noise standards are not exceeded.